rameshsunkara/go-rest-api-example/README.md

 ### TODO

 - [ ] Add more and clear documentation about the features this offers and how to replace tools
-- [ ] Automate Open API3 Spec Generation completely
 - [ ] Add DB Migration Support
 - [ ] Add more profiles and obey all [12-Factor App rules](https://12factor.net/ru/)
 - [ ] Deploy to cloud
 - [ ] Add missing references/inspirations
-- [ ] Improvements to the api in terms of error handling, proper messaging etc., ( that wasn't focus)
-- [ ] API Documentation - Lot of potential to improve

 ### References